LuckyKot/Stock_market_webapp/README.md

 # Stock_market_webapp
 A simple stock market simulation web application.
 Uses REST API.

+*FOR MY OWN PRACTICE, 0 RELATED INDUSTRIAL EXPERIENCE/COLLEGE COURSES/BOOTCAMPS*

 Server folder has stocks.txt, a basic pool of 5 stocks to initialize the server assortment.
 Create_sql.py creates a db out of stocks.txt for the server to use.